simon-smart88/shinyscholar/vignettes/README-vignette.md

 The task is invoked inside the `observeEvent()` by calling `common$tasks$<identifier>$invoke()` with the arguments of the module's function.
 As in the default implementation, metadata should be stored at this point when the function is called.

 ##### Logging
 Because the asynchronous tasks are run in a different R session, `common$logger` is no longer accessible from inside the module's function and therefore cannot be used to send messages to the logger directly.
-Instead, an `async` parameter needs to be added to the function and error messages are returned by the function when `async` is `TRUE` or transferred to `stop` or `warning` if `async` is `FALSE` e.g. when being used in the .Rmd.
+Instead, an `async` parameter needs to be added to the function and error messages can be passed to `return(async %>% asyncLog("message", type = "error"))` which returns the error when used asynchronously or passes the message to `stop()` when not used asynchronously, for example in the .Rmd.

 ##### Receiving results
 A separate `observe()` named `results` is required to listen for the result of the task available at `common$tasks$<identifier>$result()` but to prevent endless loops, we must stop the observer from functioning once the results are calculated by calling `results$suspend()` and reactivate it prior to the task being invoked using `results$resume()`.
 Inside `results`, the class of the object returned by the function should be checked and either passed to `common$logger` if it is an error message or stored in `common` as in the default implementation.